 - lock changes because of a key being lost

 - replacing keys and fobs

 - clearing toilet and waste pipe blockages

-- replacing electric fire elements, bulbs and gas fire radians
+- replacing electric fire elements and bulbs

 - cleaning chimneys